(Pictured above is an example of a Large Share early summer)

 - Workshare hours are not required (although we have lots of volunteer opportunities and would love to get to know you in the field!)

-- CSA dinner This is a special dinner JUST for CSA families held in June.
+- CSA dinner This is a special dinner JUST for CSA families held in midsummer.

 - FLOWERS!
-Picked weekly, $8/bouquet ready for you at pickup, if you wish.
+Every other week, $8/bouquet ready for you at pickup.

 - Home Delivery: We will deliver to your door every Tuesday evening for $6/delivery within Springfield city limits and $10 delivery within the Nixa/Ozark area.
 If you have neighbors or coworkers interested in this option you can split the $10 delivery fee amongst yourselves.
 If you won't be home during the delivery time we just ask that you leave a cooler with an iceblock ready for us to leave your share in.

 - Community encouraged: Let's get to know each other at pickup time!
-Feel free to wander around the farm, pet the goats, laugh at the chickens or just soak in some sunshine.
+Feel free to wander around the farm, check out what's growing, laugh at the chickens or just soak in some sunshine.

 CSA is a shared risk venture.
 Before you sign up, please read below about what that means.